-The tournament started with only 8 teams, but as the years went by, it expanded to 68.
+The tournament started with only 8 teams but, as the years went by, it expanded to 68.
 The goal of any NCAA basketball team is to be one of those 68 teams, and there are a few ways to make it.

 The next 36 teams are made up of at-large bids.
 This is a little more complicated, but basically a committee selects the 36 best remaining teams not already automatically qualified for the tournament.
-This can be from any of the conferences mentioned earlier who did not win their conference tournament.
+These teams can be from any of the conferences mentioned earlier who did not win their conference tournament.

 There are four different regions that make up the tournament bracket, East, West, South, and Midwest.
 This dictates where the games are played, not where the teams are from.
 Within each region, each team is seeded 1 through 16.
 Since there are four regions, there are four number 1 seeds, and four number 2 seeds, and so on.

 The March Madness Bracket is simple, each region is essentially its own tournament.
 Once the four regions have champions, the four regional champions square off in two semi-final games, and then the winners play for the championship.
 The bracket is set before the tournament so, no matter who wins each game, there is no reseeding.
 For example, if a 16 seed beats a 1 seed they would go on to play the winner of the 8 seed vs. the 9 seed.
 Here's how each round looks.

 The first four is when eight teams battle to get a chance to play in the round of 64.
 Typically, the four lowest rated (by the committee) automatic bids play for a chance to be a 16 seed in the round of 64, and the four lowest rated (by the committee) at-large bids play for a chance to be an 11 seed in the round of 64.
 This allows more teams to be a part of the March Madness action!